sgl-project/ome/CONTRIBUTING.md

 1. `GOPATH`: If you don't have one, simply pick a directory and add `export GOPATH=...`
 2. `$GOPATH/bin` on `PATH`: This is so that tooling installed via `go get` will work properly.
-3. `GONOPROXY`: Set go proxy to pull the dependencies from the internal Oracle bitbucket repository `oracle.com/oci,bitbucket.oci.oraclecorp.com`.
+3. `GONOPROXY`: (Optional) Set go proxy to pull the dependencies from the any internal repository.
-4. `GOPRIVATE`: Set go private to pull the dependencies from the internal Oracle bitbucket repository `oracle.com/oci,bitbucket.oci.oraclecorp.com`.
+4. `GOPRIVATE`: (Optional) Set go private to pull the dependencies from the any internal repository.
 5. `ARCH`: If you are using M1 or M2 MacBook, the value is `linux/arm64`.
-6. `REGISTRY`: The docker repository to which developer images should be pushed (e.g., `ord.ocir.io/<namespace>`).
+6. `REGISTRY`: The docker repository to which developer images should be pushed.

 **Note:** Set up a container image repository for pushing images.
 You can use any container image registry by adjusting the authentication methods and repository paths mentioned in the sections below.